SenseNet/sensenet/docs/field-for-developers.md

 # Field

 [Content](content.md) in the sensenet [Content Repository](content-repository.md) are built up of fields.
 Everything is represented as a content and all of content data can be accessed via fields.
 Field in sensenet is the atomic data accessor, however it is more than a simple property.
 A field describes the represented data, defines its type, domain range and it is also able to validate data.
-The field specifies how its data is being indexed and is also responsible for data transformations between the storage layer, file system and the Lucene index.
+The field specifies how its data is being indexed and is also responsible for data transformations between the storage layer, file system and the index.
 The field is one of the most important extensibility points in sensenet.

 ## Field definition in CTD